 Why not pop over and visit our German neighbours?
 You can get there by tram or by renting a bicycle.

 While still on the French side of the border, you can amble through the Jardin des deux Rives (“Two shores Garden”) before crossing the Rhine on the beautiful footbridge which joins together France and Germany, designed by the architect Marc Mimram.

 On the other bank of the Rhine stands the small German town of Kehl.
 Strasbourg has built strong ties with Kehl, and the two cities collaborate on many partnerships.
 These ties are not only political or institutional however; they are part of the daily lives of the people of both cities, who often hop across the border from one country to the other.

 While in Kehl, be sure to climb to the top of the panoramic observation tower and take in the sights from this exceptional viewpoint.

-You can also visit Weinbrenner House (Hauptstrasse), the Villa Schmidt (Ludwig-Trick-Strasse), the Hanauer Museum (Friedhofstrasse), the Handwerks Museum (Oberdorfstrasse), and the Heimat Museum (Landstrasse), do some shopping, or take a dip in the open-air swimming pool (Schwimmbadstrasse).
+You can also visit Weinbrenner House (Hauptstrasse), the Villa Schmidt (Ludwig-Trick-Strasse), the Hanauer Museum (Friedhofstrasse), the Handwerks Museum (Oberdorfstrasse), and the Heimat Museum (Landstrasse), do some shopping, or or make your children enjoy the aquatic playground (Wasserspielplatz).

 After lunch, there are still so many things to do!
 Do you want to continue your cultural exploration in the Alsatian capital with a museum visit or a stroll through one of the many districts you haven’t yet had the chance to see?
 Or would you prefer to browse the city’s many shops?
 Or perhaps you want to get out into nature?